Find Affordable College Courses

 $3,540 Average Tuition & Fees

-Out of the 35 schools in Kansas that were part of this year’s ranking, Hutchinson Community College landed the # 3 spot on the list.
-Hutchinson Community College is a moderately-sized public school located in the town of Hutchinson.
+The excellent programs at Hutchinson Community College helped the school earn the #3 place on this year’s ranking of the best health professions schools in Kansas.
+Hutchinson Community College is a moderately-sized public school located in the distant town of Hutchinson.

 The average tuition and fees for an in-state undergraduate at Hutchinson Community College are $3,540 a year.
 On average, health professions graduates from Hutchinson Community College take out $18,883 in student loans while working on their degree.